This page gives career information of relevance to Imperial Postgraduate Medicine Students.

 • Learn about the timescales for applying for further study, work experience and graduate employment

-• See our What's on pages to find out about the different types of events that we run, including workshops, careers fairs, career talks, and hear from alumni and employers about different types of work.
+• See our What's on webpages to find out about the different types of events that we run, including workshops, careers fairs, career talks, and hear from alumni and employers about different types of work.

-• Learn the skills that will help you succeed on the job market in the applications and interviews section of our website, and by attending our skills training and workshops.
+• Learn the skills that will help you succeed on the job market in the Applications and interviews section of our website, and by attending our skills training and workshops.

-If you feel stuck with your career planning, you could book a one to one appointment to talk it through with a careers consultant.
+If you feel stuck with your career planning, you could book a one-to-one appointment to talk it through with a careers consultant.
 Katie Dallison and Becky Guppy are the careers consultants for postgraduate medicine but you can see any of our consultants for your first appointment.